raydogg123189/contactsprovidercm10.1/README.md

 Modded ContactsProvider.apk for CM10.1
 *Adds Facebook sync functions
-file came from stable build for Sprint Samsung Galaxy S3 (D2SPR)... try on your device at your own risk
+file came from stable build for Sprint Samsung Galaxy S3 (D2SPR)... try on your device at your own risk if your following the guide at the bottom to apply this yourself, view this as raw format to view entire content 
 Instructions:
 Using root explorer or android commander;
 delete original file and copy over mine;